hoelzro/linotify/README.md

 keys and values (except for len).
 If an error occurs, `nil`, the error message, and errno are returned.

+### handle:poll()

+Determines if the event handle is ready.
+Return 1 if handle is ready and has new events, 0 if not ready and -1 on error.

 ### handle:close()

 Closes the inotify event handle.
 This is done automatically on garbage